VGVentures/very_good_engineering/src/content/docs/routing/routing.md

 #### Extension methods

 GoRouter provides extension methods on `BuildContext` to simplify navigation.
-These extension methods map to their fully-specified counterparts, so functionality is the same.
-For consistency, use the extension method over the longer `GoRouter` methods.
+For consistency, use the extension method over the longer `GoRouter` methods since they are functionally equivalent.

 Good ✅